NetOxygen/wpticketack/readme.txt

 = 2.30.4 =

-* fix: Fix a bug on the pass form
+* fix: a bug on the pass form

 = 2.30.3 =

-* fix: Fix some bugs on the checkout forms
+* fix: some bugs on the checkout forms
-* fix: Fix some bugs on the articles popup
+* fix: some bugs on the articles popup

 = 2.30.2 =